 The Governing Committee consists of its Officers, acting as a group.
 Its powers are to render final decisions on appeal, sanction or prohibit races in the North American and Gold Cup Regattas (when held in North America), accept or reject membership applications, approve the Race Committee for the North American and Gold Cup Regattas (when held in North America) and perform other duties mentioned in the By-Laws.
-The Governing Committee may initiate changes to the Constitution, By-Laws, Official Specifications, or Racing Rules by proposing such changes to the entire membership at the Annual Meeting, or by mail.
+The Governing Committee may initiate changes to the Constitution, By-Laws, Official Specifications, or Racing Rules by proposing such changes to the entire membership at the Annual Meeting, by electronic communications using an email address provided by the member.

 Membership vote is required for enactment of all proposed changes.
 Otherwise, the Governing Committee may not change or modify any of the above documents, although it has the power to interpret them.